 Let us help you fill it.

-Kruse moved to Napa Valley at age 17 immediately after high school graduation, driven by her fledgling passion.
-She studied at Napa Valley College while waiting for acceptance into University of California, Davis.
-Internships were tackled between quarter semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
-At UC-Davis, Kruse also worked in the laboratory of respected sensory scientist Dr. Hildegarde Heymann—an invaluable opportunity that developed her sensory analysis skills.
+Kruse moved to the Napa Valley after high school graduation, driven by her fledgling passion.
+She studied at Napa Valley College while awaiting acceptance into University of California, Davis.
+She tackled internships between semesters at UC-Davis, and her first harvest at Clos LaChance reaffirmed her belief that she was destined to make wine.
+At UC-Davis, Kruse also worked in the laboratory of respected sensory scientist, Dr. Hildegarde Heymann.
+This was an experience that helped develop her sensory analysis skills.

-She resides in Windsor, Calif., with her husband and daughter.
-When a rare slow time occurs for the winemaking team, she enjoys traveling and playing golf.
+She resides in Windsor with her husband and daughter.
+When she’s not at the winery, she enjoys cooking and traveling with her family.

 Need help?
 Please call 1-800-654-1213